 When it was first developed, Burnsville's Heart of the City was designed to be a walkable, people-centric neighborhood with transit connections.
-With Metro Transit Orange Line Bus Rapid Transit (BRT) coming to the area soon, the City is working on modernizing its zoning rules and regulations in the area to create a TOD zoning district.
+With Metro Transit Orange Line Bus Rapid Transit (BRT) coming to the area soon, the City is working on modernizing its zoning rules in the area to create a TOD zoning district.

 The following are goals of TOD zoning in the Heart of the City:

 - Modernize: Update the zoning code to reflect today’s market realities and better support transit